uabrc/uabrc.github.io/docs/data_management/tutorial/globus_group_tutorial.md

 1. [How Do I Share a Collection with Others?](#how-do-i-share-a-collection-with-others)
 1. [How Do I Share Data with a Research Core Customer?](#how-do-i-share-data-with-a-research-core-customer)

-## Prerequisites

-For these tutorials, you will need your BlazerID or [XIAS ID](../../account_management/xias/index.md) and password to authenticate using UAB Single Sign-On (SSO).

-## What is Globus?
+## Why Globus?

 Globus is a data transfer ecosystem that simplifies the process of transferring, sharing, and managing large datasets.
 It is used by research institutions around the world to move research data between different storage devices, computer systems, and institutions.

-## Why Use Globus?

 Globus has many research data oriented features, making it ideal for many research data transfer scenarios.
 Below is a list of features.

 - Straight-forward, browser-based interface.
 - Compatible with [Long-Term Storage](../lts/index.md).